Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Problem Formulation and Preliminaries

-\begin{remark} Conditions similar to those in Assumption~\ref{ass:jacobianbounds} are commonly required in several observer design schemes (see, e.g., \cite{SCC.Zemouche.Bara.ea2005,SCC.Wang.Yang.ea2017,SCC.Rajamani.Zemouche.ea2020, SCC.Zemouche.Rajamani.ea2022}).
-However, while Jacobian bounds are typically assumed to be global in those papers, here the bounds are assumed to be local, which is a less conservative assumption. \end{remark} To develop the notion of safety, consider set $\mathcal{S} \subset \mathbb{R}^{n}$ defined as the zero super-level set of a continuously differentiable function $h: \mathbb{R}^{n} \to \mathbb{R}$ such that
+\begin{rem} Conditions similar to those in Assumption~\ref{ass:jacobianbounds} are commonly required in several observer design schemes (see, e.g., \cite{SCC.Zemouche.Bara.ea2005,SCC.Wang.Yang.ea2017,SCC.Rajamani.Zemouche.ea2020, SCC.Zemouche.Rajamani.ea2022}).
+However, while Jacobian bounds are typically assumed to be global in those papers, here the bounds are assumed to be local, which is a less conservative assumption. \end{rem} To develop the notion of safety, consider the set $\mathcal{S} \subset \mathbb{R}^{n}$ defined as the zero super-level set of a continuously differentiable function $h: \mathbb{R}^{n} \to \mathbb{R}$ such that

 where $\partial\mathcal{S}$ and $\Int\left(\mathcal{S}\right)$ represent the boundary and interior of the set $\mathcal{S}$, respectively.

 The objective is to design an observer to estimate the system state online, using input-output measurements, and to simultaneously synthesize and utilize a controller that minimizes the cost functional defined in \eqref{eq:costFunctional}, under the saturation constraint $|(u)_{k}(t)| \leq {\overline{u} } > 0 \text{ for all } t \geq t_{0} \text{ and } k = 1, \hdots, m$ (i.e., $u\in\mathcal{U}$ where $\mathcal{U}$ is the $m-$dimensional hypercube with side length $2\overline{u}$), and the safety constraint $x^{u}(t;t_{0}, x_{0}) \in \mathcal{S}$ for all $t \geq t_{0}$, and sufficiently small $x_{0}$ (see Theorem~\ref{thm:boundedAndSafe}), while ensuring local uniform ultimate boundedness of the trajectories of the closed-loop system.